SEPTEMBER 13th - 15th 2019

 Most species will win a prize valued at $250 from InfoFish Australia, and be awarded to the angler who catches the most different species’ on the scoreboard list.

-Major prize give away, a brand new boat motor & trailer package donated by Brisbane Yamaha valued at $14,500 (Image coming soon.
-This prize may also be upgraded)
+Major prize give away, a brand new boat motor & trailer package donated by Brisbane Yamaha valued at $22,500 (This is not an image of the actual boat or exact model)

 Why SCF Research Events?
 Learn More..